Withdrawing Money from your Debit Card

 ATMs offer various services so you will need to select which service you require.

-If you wish to use more than one service, for example, view your balance and withdraw cash, some ATMs allow you to do both in one session, whereas others may end your session, return your bank card and require you to start the process again.
+If you wish to use more than one service, for example, view your balance and withdraw cash, some ATMs allow you to do both in one session, whereas others may end your session, return your card and require you to start the process again.

 The most popular and common reason for using an ATM is to take out cash from your account.
 To make a cash withdrawal, you’ll need to indicate how much you want to take out, this is usually in increments of £10.